keeperofthenecklace/movieDB/README.md

 * covariance
 * correlation

-movieDb allows you to view all your data fields in a worksheet template style layout.
+movieDB allows you to view all your data fields in a worksheet template style layout.

 ``` ruby
 m.worksheet